 - 1. Students must show evidence that the course outcomes are being met.
 Students are expected to maintain self-evaluation notes throughout the experience.
 The notes must show sufficient thoroughness and reflection to be acceptable.
 Students are expected to share their self-evaluation notes with the preceptor before submitting them to the instructor.
-The ongoing self-evaluation notes must be completed to achieve a satisfactory standing in this course. - The student completes the practicum evaluation form as provided.
+Students must achieve a satisfactory rating in the ongoing self-evaluation notes to achieve a satisfactory standing in this course.
+Please see assignment details below. - 2.
+The student completes the practicum evaluation form as provided.
 The preceptor may add information to the form.
 The instructor may add comments to the form and ultimately has the responsibility to recommend a Satisfactory or Unsatisfactory standing in this course. - 3.
 Students are expected to attend practicum activities in an appropriate state of health.
 When this does not exist, students must notify the preceptor and instructor before the experience begins for the day.
 Be prepared to submit a medical certificate (see attached) if illness is more than one day.
 If students are absent for more than 10% of the course for other than medical reasons, they may not meet course requirements (see the BCIT Nursing Program Student Guidelines, Policies and Procedures).